Smart Farming, the digital transformation of the agricultural world with connected objects

 Processing data quickly makes it much easier to make decisions thanks to a better understanding of the issues.
 This digitalization of the sector helps to better understand a situation and to automate tasks that are thankless or difficult to perform because they are extremely precise, fast or repetitive.

-Taking advantage of the Internet of Things and the agricultural transition allows us to better understand each situation and to capitalize on the behavior of crops or animals, thanks to robots for example.
-The state of maturity of a plot of land, the appearance of disease on plants despite the use of fertilizers, the state of health of a herd, the yield … All this information saves time for the farmer and simplifies decision-making based on objective and accurate data.
+Taking advantage of the Internet of Things and agricultural transition means we can better understand each situation and capitalize on crop or animal behavior, thanks to robots for example.
+The state of maturity of a plot of land, the appearance of disease on plants despite the use of fertilizers, the state of health of a herd, the yield … All this information saves time to the farmer and simplifies the decision-making based on objective and accurate data.

 What are the examples of use cases?

-1. To control and monitor water consumption.
-Because one of the main problems of smart agriculture is related to water resources.
-A rare commodity, 70% of its use on the planet is used for irrigation, i.e. for breeding and crops.
-Being able to measure, monitor and control the proper management of its resources while being notified in case of anomaly and increasing its productivity places the digitization of the agricultural sector as the path to follow.
+1. To master and control the management of its water consumption.
+Because one of the main issues for smart agriculture is water resources.
+A rare commodity, 70% of its use on the planet is used for irrigation, i.e. for livestock and crops.
+Being able to measure, monitor and control the proper management of resources, while being notified in the event of anomalies and increasing productivity, makes digitization of the agricultural sector the way forward.

 If you would like more information on smart irrigation, please click here: